RazviOverflow/razvioverflow.github.io/_ctfwriteups/Hackplayers H-c0n Qualifiers 2020/index.md

 ![](/images/CTF/h-c0n/2020/radio1_3.png)

 We then measured again high values and understood that the **short high freq notes are 739 frames long** and the **long high freq are three times as long, 2217 frames**.
-With this information in mind, we implemented an algorithm that counts the number of consecutive high freq (0.984375) frames/bits and writes to a file a 0 bit whenever there are 2217 consective frames (long) and a 1 bit whenever there are 739 consecutive frames (short), according to the image and the post.
+With this information in mind, we implemented an algorithm that counts the number of consecutive high freq (0.984375) frames/bits and writes to a file a 0 bit whenever there are 2217 consecutive frames (long) and a 1 bit whenever there are 739 consecutive frames (short), according to the image and the post.
 The resultant file was, once again, useless.
 We then **<gold>inverted the bits</gold>**, a 0 bit for the short high freqs and a 1 bit for the long high freqs.
 The resultant file was, surprisingly, useful!

 In the following image you can see the bits output after analyzing the recording.